Mesothelioma Fatigue and Muscle Weakness

 - Lack of activity.
 It can be difficult to be active at all when struggling with mesothelioma, which can subsequently lead to muscle wasting.

 - Cachexia.
-This is severe muscle wasting caused by the underlying cancer.
-This is a sign of advanced disease and when this happens, can be closely associated to nearing end of life.
-It occurs in all types of cancers, in later stages and results in loss of muscle and fat tissue.
+Chachexia is severe muscle wasting caused by the underlying cancer.
+This is a sign of advanced disease and when this happens, can be closely associated with nearing the end of life.
+It occurs in all types of cancers, in later stages, and results in loss of muscle and fat tissue.

 - Other factors.
 There may be many other factors that contribute to weakness, including medications, radiation therapy, hormonal changes caused by tumors on glands, low blood count as a result of treatments, or infections.